WA9ONY/Pico-RP2040/README101.md

 # Project 167: ML ANN Digit Recognition

-The ML ANN digit recognition program is like the "[Hello World](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program" of writing your first computer program in a new computer progarm language.
+The ML ANN [handwriting digit recognition](https://en.wikipedia.org/wiki/Handwriting_recognition) program is like the "[Hello World](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program" of writing your first computer program in a new computer progarm language.

-The [ML](https://en.wikipedia.org/wiki/Machine_learning) [ANN](https://en.wikipedia.org/wiki/Artificial_neural_network) is a classification progarm using an ANN that is supervised trained with a data set and tested with a different data set.
+The [ML](https://en.wikipedia.org/wiki/Machine_learning) [ANN](https://en.wikipedia.org/wiki/Artificial_neural_network) is a [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) progarm using an ANN that is trained with a data set ([MNIST](https://en.wikipedia.org/wiki/MNIST_database)) of images with digit information and tested with a different data set to determine the accuracy of the digit recognition..

 In 1999 US Postal Service [tests handwriting recognition](https://www.govexec.com/federal-news/1999/02/postal-service-tests-handwriting-recognition-system/1746/) system.